The Art of the Code Review: How to Give and Receive Feedback

 - Be specific: Don’t just say “Fix this.”
 Explain why.

 - Nitpick offline: If you are arguing about variable naming conventions for 20 comments, get on a call.
-Or better yet, install a Linter and let the robot be the bad guy.
+Or better yet, install a linter and let the robot be the bad guy.

 - Praise good code: If you see a clever solution, say “Nice implementation!”